Rethink City Hall!

-The Property and Construction Management Department is managing the Boston City Hall and Plaza Study.
+The Public Facilities Department is managing the Boston City Hall and Plaza Study.
 Utile, an architecture and planning firm, has been selected to lead a design team that is made up of an impressive group of development specialists, designers, and engineers.

 - Reed Hilderbrand | Landscape Architect

 - Byrne McKinney & Associates | Real Estate Valuation

 - HR&A Advisors | Public/Private Partnership Strategies, Financing, and Programming

 - Lam Partners | Lighting Consultant